MasumI172/ACHH/replit.md

   - **Responsive Design**: Fully optimized for mobile and desktop viewing
   - **Call-to-Action**: Direct booking link integration from guidebook to contact page
   - **Visual Enhancement**: Added guidebook images from Airbnb listing to match original visual layout and user experience
+  - **Location & Directions**: Added detailed location addresses and walking directions from property to each attraction for practical guest navigation